Nifedipine in Pregnancy – Uses and Side Effects

 Nifedipine is one of the most effective drugs to prevent unwanted early labour.
 If you are heading towards preterm labour for unexplained reasons, then chances are your doctor will put you on nifedipine.
 However, before taking this drug, first, you need to understand its use and side effects.
 It may work like magic for many pregnant women, but the same may not hold true for you.
-Moreover, it may not be suitable for you subject to its side effects, so make sure you consult with your doctor before taking this medicine.
+Moreover, it may not be suitable for you due to its side effects, so consult with your doctor before taking this medicine.
+This article explores the applications of nifedipine in pregnancy, its benefits, the conditions it treats, and the possible adverse effects, providing a comprehensive understanding of its role in prenatal care.

 What Is Nifedipine?

 Nifedipine is an anti-contraction medicine.
-It helps in slowing down the uterine contractions, which in turn delays the preterm labour.
-It is a calcium channel blocker, which helps in treating medical conditions like high blood pressure and heart diseases.
+It slows down uterine contractions, which in turn delays preterm labour.
+It is also a calcium channel blocker, which helps treat medical conditions like high blood pressure and heart disease.

 How Does Nifedipine Work During Pregnancy?

-Basically, nifedipine slows down the contractions in the uterus since its a calcium channel blocker, and the uterus requires calcium to contract.
+Nifedipine slows down the contractions in the uterus since it’s a calcium channel blocker, and the uterus requires calcium to contract.
 Nifedipine obstructs the pathways, preventing calcium from reaching the uterus.
-So, you must be wondering how it helps in delaying the labour, aren’t you?
-Nifedipine blocks the calcium and allows the uterus and other soft tissues in one’s body to relax, which in turn delays the labour.
+So, you must be wondering how it helps delay labour, right?
+Nifedipine blocks the calcium and allows the uterus and other soft tissues in one’s body to relax, which delays labour (2).

 When Is Nifedipine Used During Pregnancy?

-- If you are diagnosed with thinning of cervix, and if your cervix dilates to 4 cm way earlier than your due date.
+- If you are diagnosed with thinning of the cervix, and if your cervix dilates to 4 cm way earlier than your due date (6).

 - A rupture of membranes, even while the mother’s amniotic sac is intact.

-- Unexpected labour, despite the fact that the foetus is not in distress and still has time until the due date.
+- Unexpected labour, even though the foetus is not in distress and still has time until the due date.

-- When other uterus contraction preventing medicines such as terbutaline (Beta- Sympathetic medicine) proves to be ineffective.
+- When other uterus contraction-preventing medicines, such as terbutaline (Beta- Sympathetic medicine), prove to be ineffective.

-- If the intake of other drugs has been ceased considering the unwanted side effects.
+- If the intake of other drugs has ceased, consider the unwanted side effects.

 Side Effects of Nifedipine During Pregnancy

-Although nifedipine works wonders for most women by delaying the preterm labour, it has a few side effects like many other medicines.
-Usually, it is believed to inflict no damage or side effects on the mother or her child, with the exception of serious medical cases.
-Following are some of the common side effects of taking nifedipine during pregnancy:
+Although nifedipine works wonders for most women by delaying preterm labour, it has a few side effects, like many other medicines.
+Usually, it is believed to inflict no damage or side effects on the mother or her child, except in severe medical cases.
+Following are some of the common side effects of taking nifedipine during pregnancy (3):

 - Headaches